Here’s a Marketing Strategy that Works for Small Architects and Contractors

 Most of the older models of marketing are based on the notion of stealing customer attention from something else, of getting in their way, or screaming for attention long enough to get them to do something.

-Outbound marketing uses a variety of methods to get the word OUT about products or services.
-Examples are:
+Outbound marketing uses a variety of methods to get the word out about products or services.

 - print and direct mail marketing